Medications and Drugs

 Do not drink alcohol while you are taking oxymorphone.
 Dangerous side effects or death can occur when alcohol is combined with a narcotic pain medicine.
 Check your food and medicine labels to be sure these products do not contain alcohol.

-Never take more than your prescribed dose of oxymorphone.
+Never take oxymorphone in larger amounts, or for longer than recommended by your doctor.
+Follow the directions on your prescription label.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Report Problems to the Food and Drug Administration